Randomization Tests for Conditional Group Symmetry: Characterizations of conditional symmetry

-These properties follow as elaborations of \cref{thm:equivariance:cond:ind}, and the proof can be found in \cref{apx:proofs:equivariance}.
-Taken together, they say that if we are able to sample at least one of $\G$ and $\tY$ from the correct distribution conditional on $\orbSel(X)$, we can test for $\grp$-equivariance by ftesting for equality in distribution between the data and the randomization $(X', Y') \coloneq (\G \orbSel(X), \G \tY)$.
-Crucially, the randomization (and therefore the test) can be conditional on part of the observed data.
-The part that gets conditioned on are the variable(s) that precede $X,Y$ on the left-hand side of the distributional identity in each property.
-For example, \cref{prp:eq:xy:all} allows us to condition on $(\orbSel(Y),\tY)$.
-In each case, conditioning on part of the data restricts the null hypothesis set to agree with that part of the data, and therefore sidesteps the impossibility result of \cite{Shah_2020}.
+In \cref{apx:proofs:equivariance}, we prove a number of distributional identities involving these randomizations and that underpin the tests we construct in \cref{sec:rand}.
+In particular, with $\G$ sampled as in \eqref{eq:equiv:randomization}, $P_{Y|X}$ is $\grp$-equivariant if and only if

-\cref{thm:equiv:dist:id} has two special cases that are important for practical reasons.
-First, if $\grp$ acts non-trivially on $\bfY$, the data being used in the test can be reduced to $Y$ only.
+This identity says that if we are able to sample $\G$ from the correct distribution conditional on $\orbSel(X)$, then we can test for $\grp$-equivariance by testing for equality in distribution between the data and the randomization $(X', Y') \coloneq (\G \orbSel(X), \G \tY)$.
+Crucially, the randomization (and therefore the test) can be conditional on part of the observed data: $\orbSel(X)$ and $\tY$.
+Conditioning restricts the null hypothesis set to agree with that part of the data, and therefore sidesteps the result of \cite{Shah_2020}.
+Moreover, the identity \eqref{eq:equiv:iden:main} specializes to